Meet the 2025 Champions

 1%

-of PGA of America Club
+of PGA of America Club Professionals are Black

 0

-Black Current LPGA Tour Player
+Black Current LPGA TOUR Players

 Black Current PGA TOUR Players

 THE JOHN SHIPPEN is a vehicle to provide opportunities that can fundamentally increase diversity in golf on a national scale.
 The sport of golf is an $84 billion industry with more than two million golf-related jobs.
 However, less than one percent of PGA of America club professionals are Black, and only four current PGA Tour players are Black.
 However, less than one percent of PGA of America club professionals are Black.
-Currently, only four PGA TOUR and zero LPGA Tour players are Black
+Currently, only four PGA TOUR and zero LPGA Tour players are Black.

 These statistics do not reflect a lack of talented Black golfers, but rather, they reflect limited access and resources.
 Historical barriers for Black golfers include: affordable and consistent access to championship courses, quality golf equipment, top-rated swing coaches, sponsorship and access to funding for housing and travel.

-JOHN SHIPPEN, JR?
+ABOUT JOHN SHIPPEN, JR?

 The John Shippen event is named in honor of John Shippen, Jr., the first American-born golf professional and the first Black golf professional.